eonder87/Xperian-DAT-File-Organizer/README.md

-# Xperian DAT File Organzier
+# Xperian DAT File Organizer

 A web-based tool to help you view, edit, and organize ROM archive data stored in `.dat` files.